Cohabiting couples warned of ‘common law marriage’ myths

 Cohabiting vs marriage: Six ways your rights differ

-If one cohabiting partner dies without leaving a will, the surviving partner will not automatically inherit anything – unless the couple jointly own property.
+If one cohabiting partner dies without leaving a will, the surviving partner will not automatically inherit anything – unless the couple jointly owns a property.

 A married partner would inherit all or some of the estate.